• Translated

 FFI Awards Scholarships

 Fly Fishers International recently awarded 4 scholarships to assist students who are concentrating their studies in conservation, including fish health and habitats.
 Below are excerpts from the essays they submitted to be considered for the scholarship.
-FFI accepts scholarship applications until April 1 and the awards are granted in July.
+FFI accepts scholarship applications until April 1.
 For more information, click here.

 Archie MacColl